MicrosoftDocs/dynamics-365-fraud-protection/content/diagnose-experience.md

   - Capaedac-fraudprotection
 search.audienceType:
   - admin
-title: Diagnose experience with Fraud Protection
+title: The diagnose experience in Fraud Protection

 ---

-# Diagnose experience with Fraud Protection
+# The diagnose experience in Fraud Protection

 Microsoft Dynamics 365 Fraud Protection's *Diagnose experience* evaluates your historical data and generates reports that provide valuable risk insights into existing fraud patterns in your business.
 These reports can help you identify opportunities for improving your fraud protection capabilities.